TMJ Jaw Symptoms

 Other TMJ Symptoms

 Symptoms that may accompany or manifest independent of those in the jaw include:

 - Ringing, pain, or pressure in the ears

 - Neck and back aches

 - Postural changes

+Because TMJ symptoms can vary widely, so will the treatments.
 The most effective TMJ or migraine treatment for you will be based on the extent of misalignment and on the symptoms you are experiencing.
 Dr. Mejia studied neuromuscular dentistry at the prestigious Las Vega Institute for Advanced Dental Studies and will work closely with you to determine the best treatment for your TMJ.

 Initial treatment may include the use of a TENS unit.
 This state-of-the-art technology sends gentle electric pulses into the muscles of your jaw to immediately reduce pain through muscle relaxation.
 Long-term solutions may include dental restorations, a mouthguard you wear at night, or options such as orthodontics to correct underlying bite issues.
 This will be determined by Dr. Mejia during your neuromuscular evaluation.

 If you live in or around Tarrytown, New York and are experiencing any of the symptoms of TMJ, please call (914) 332-4402 or contact Advanced Dentistry of Tarrytown today to schedule a neuromuscular dentistry consultation.